arashl1364/BFMediate/README.md

 After ascertaining that the reference prior for direct effect variance does not imply a large variance explained.
 We estimate the data using the reference prior.
 The estimation function takes the following parameters:
 Data, a list containing X, a 2-column matrix with a vector of ones as its first and the manipulation variable as its second column; m_star and y_star, matrices of M and Y indicator variables respectively, stored column-wise; k_M and k_Y, the number of rating scales for M and Y indicators respectively; and M_ind and Y_ind, the number of M and Y indicators.
-Prior, a list containing priors for first and second mediation (latent) equations.
+Prior, a list containing priors for first and second mediation (latent) equations' coefficients.
 R, number of Mcmc iterations.
 ```
 Mcut = max(DataMYCat$m_tilde) + 1